Rules of the Association April 2010

 (6) No member shall be a candidate for election as ordinary member if other members from the same nation have served as elected members of any category for six or more of the preceding eight years.

-(7) The members of the Executive Committee shall be elected for a period of three years.
+(7) The members of the Executive Committee shall be elected for a period of three years or six consecutive sessions under the terms of 11(1).

-(8) Elections will take place at the sessions held under Rule 11(1).
+(8) Elections will take place at the sessions held under 11(1).

 (9) At the opening of a session, the Association shall decide on a report from the Executive Committee upon the number and timing of elections to be held at that session, including any consequential elections that may be anticipated.
 Elections may stand postponed to a future session.